KaHIP/KaHIP/README.md

 ./deploy/kaffpa examples/delaunay_n15.graph --k 2 --preconfiguration=strong

-For a description of the graph format please have look into the manual.
+For a description of the graph format please have a look into the manual.